alberthun/legacy-sense-docs/guides/002-channels/001-overview.md

 Channels are created based on the type of device that will connect to it.
 A channel can be of type iOS, Android, or IoT.

-See [Channels](/guides/getting-started#creating-a-channel) section of the Getting Started Guide for information on creating a channel through the dashboard.
+## Creating a Channel

+1. In the dashboard, go to Channels.
+If this is your organization's first channel, you will be presented with an Intro screen.
+Click **Add New Channel**
+2. Click on the type of channel you would like to create
+    -  Select **iOS Mobile Devices** to create a channel for iOS data for apps using the Sense Reach iOS SDK
+    -  Select **Android Mobile Devices** to create a channel for Android data for apps using the Sense Reach Android SDK
+    -  Select **IoT Devices** to create a channel for generic IoT data that will be sent using the Sense Ingress API
+3. Enter a name for your channel.
+Channel names must be unique to your account.

+This will create a Channel for the type of data you wish to ingest.

-See the [Channels API docs](apis/sense-api#/Channels) for managing channels through the API.
+See the [Channels API docs](/apis/sense-api#/) for creating and managing channels through the API.